Author information and colophon of the article

-The article shall start with the author information (see above), summary in English and key words.
-The body of the paper should contain component parts which are requisites for a research work: introduction, indication of the research object and scope of previous research, research methodology, results, conclusions or summing-up and reference list and literature).
-The article shall end with a summary (after conclusions) with the indication of the title and the author’s name as well as key-words in English.
+The paper should begin with the author information (see above), summary in English and key words.
+The body of the paper should contain component parts requisite for a research work: introduction, indication of the research object and scope of previous research, research methods, results, conclusions or summing-up and references to sources and literature.
+The paper should end with a summary (after conclusions) with the indication of the title and the author’s name as well as key-words in English.
 The author information is linked to the database ORCID.

-The article shall be appraised according to its conformance to issues of parliamentarianism by taking into account aspects of the currency and originality of the research, level of author’s arguing, scholarly level of the language and conformance of sources to the article‘s topic.
+Submitted papers are evaluated according to their conformance to issues of parliamentarism by taking into account aspects of the currency and originality of the research, level of author’s arguing, scholarly level of the language and conformance of sources to the paper’s topic.

 The size of a paper of an article (including all elements of the text) should not exceed 1 author’s sheet (40,000 characters).
-The number of characters of the summary in English shall be limited to 2,000 characters and that of the summary in Lithuanian, to 600 characters.
-The size of other types of publications shall be limited to 0.5 author’s sheet (20,000 characters).
-In exceptional cases, the Editorial Board may increase the indicators for the size of the text, in particular in case of a research study.
+The number of characters of the summary in a foreign language is limited to 2,000 characters and that of the summary in Lithuanian, to 600 characters.
+The size of papers of other types of publications is limited to 0.5 author’s sheet (20,000 characters).
+In exceptional cases, the Editorial Board may increase the indicators for the size of the text, in particular in case of a study.

 The journal is published in English and Lithuanian.
-The authors may submit articles in other languages as well (the final decision shall be taken by the Editorial Board).
-The sources shall be presented in the original language (in individual cases, translated into Lithuanian).
+Papers in other languages are also accepted (the final decision shall be taken by the Editorial Board).
+Sources should be presented in the original language (in individual cases, translated into Lithuanian).
 Papers are required to contain summaries in English.

 Requirements for texts

-The article’s author shall be required to register on the Website of the journal Parliamentary Studies here.
-It will allow loading the manuscript copy.
-When registering, it is important to indicate the precise e-mail, at which the author will receive information about the final decision after the review; at their account, the author shall be able to get acquainted with the reviewers’ conclusions.
+The author is required to register on the Website of the journal Parliamentary Studies here.
+It will allow loading the paper.
+When registering, it is important to indicate the correct e-mail, at which the author will be notified about the reviewers’ final decision.

-Illustrations, graphic material or maps should be of sufficient quality and clearly described with the indication of their authors and sources.
+Illustrations, graphic material and maps should be of sufficient quality and clearly described with the indication of their authors and sources.

-Sources and literature shall be indicated after the article by using the automatic insert footnote mode; the font size shall be 10 points.
+Sources and literature should be indicated after the main text by using the option “Insert Footnote” (font size 10-pt).

-All articles shall be reviewed by two reviewers: a member of the Editorial Board and an appointed scholar representing the appropriate domain.
-Articles not satisfying the above-described requirements shall not be accepted.
-A registered user having their own account shall be given permission to amend the text in line with the reviewers’ comments.
+Submitted papers are reviewed by two reviewers: a member of the Editorial Board and an expert representing the appropriate domain.
+Papers not satisfying the above-described requirements are not accepted.
+A registered user can correct the text directly on the Website by taking into account the reviewers’ comments.

-When citing a book, the author’s surname and the first letter of the first name shall be written in a vertical font; the title of the publication, in italic (without quotes); place of publication (name of the city), name of publishers, year, volume (fascicle or issue) and pages of the cited text, in vertical font.
-When citing an article, the title of the article shall be indicated in vertical font after the author’s surname followed by a dot followed by the title of the publication containing the article in italic and other information in vertical font.
-The compiler of the publication and editor shall be indicated after the title of the publication (followed by a dot) in vertical font.
-The title of the manuscript copy of the work shall be written in vertical font.
-The title of the archives or manuscript collection shall be written in italic; abbreviations of holdings, inventories, records, sheets (pages), in vertical font.
-The title of the publication, archives or manuscript collection may be abbreviated in line with the established rules; abbreviations shall be written in italic.
+When a publication is cited, the author’s surname and the first letter of the first name is written in upright font; the title of the publication, in italics (without quotes); and the place of publication (name of city), publisher, year, volume (fascicle or issue) and pages of the cited text, in upright font.
+When citing an article, the article’s title, followed by a dot, is written in upright font after the author’s surname.
+Then follows the title of the publication in italics and other information in upright font.
+The indication of the publication’s compiler and editor follows the publication’s title (followed by a dot) in upright font.
+The title of the manuscript is written in upright font; the title of the archives or manuscript collection, in italics; and abbreviations of collections, descriptions, fonds and pages (sheets), in upright font.
+Titles of publications, archives or manuscript collections can be abbreviated in line with the established rules (in italics).

-After the footnote with extensive information about the publication or archive, some information within the following footnote may be omitted or the reference Ibid. may be given in italic.
+After the footnote with extensive bibliographic information about the publication or archive, some information within the following footnote may be omitted or the abbreviation Ibid. may be given in italics.